leleliu008/ndk-pkg/README.md

 a package manager for [Android NDK](https://developer.android.google.cn/ndk) to build projects that are written in C/C++/Rust/Golang.

+## Caveats

+Please read these caveats carefully before starting to use this software.

-**Note**: This project is being actively developed.
+- This project is being actively developed.
 It's in beta stage and may not be stable.
 Some features are subject to change without notice.
+- This software can NOT run on [Android](https://www.android.com/), [musl-libc](http://musl.libc.org/) based [GNU/Linux](https://www.gnu.org/gnu/linux-and-gnu.en.html), [FreeBSD](https://www.freebsd.org/), [OpenBSD](https://www.openbsd.org/), [NetBSD](https://www.netbsd.org/) due to lack of [Android NDK](https://developer.android.google.cn/ndk) for these platforms.

+- This software can NOT run on [Cygwin](http://cygwin.org/) and [MSYS2](https://www.msys2.org/) due to `CMake: Builds hosted on 'CYGWIN' not supported.` [Android-Determine.cmake](https://github.com/Kitware/CMake/blob/master/Modules/Platform/Android-Determine.cmake#L271-L291)

+- Please do NOT place your own files in `~/.ndk-pkg` directory, as `ndk-pkg` will change files in `~/.ndk-pkg` directory without notice.

+- Please do NOT run `ndk-pkg` command in parallell to avoid generating dirty data.

-## supported platforms
+## Supported platforms

 |HostOS|HostArch|SubSystem|recommended|summary|
 |------|--------|---------|-----------|-------|